Price your product or service

-Knowing the difference between cost and value can increase profitability:
+Knowing the difference between cost and value can increase profitability.
+You also need to understand the:

-- the cost of your product or service is the amount you spend to produce it
+- cost of your product or service is the amount you spend to produce it

-- the price is your financial reward for providing the product or service
+- price is your financial reward for providing the product or service

-- the value is what your customer believes the product or service is worth to them
+- value is what your customer believes the product or service is worth to them

 For example, the cost for a plumber to fix a burst pipe at a customer's home may be £5 for travel, materials costing £2.50 and an hour's labour at £10.
 However, the value of the service to the customer is far greater than the £17.50 cost.
 The service may have prevented damage caused by a leak.
 The plumber may decide to base his price on value, rather than cost, and charge a total of £50.